B.S. in Creative Arts in Therapy

 Creative Arts in Therapy is a multi-disciplinary field which integrates many areas of study, including Psychology and the Arts.
 Students of Creative Arts in Therapy are trained to help people find and maintain their own mind/body solutions.
 They work with individuals, groups and families to facilitate creative growth.

 The Bachelor of Science in Creative Arts in Therapy degree at The Sage Colleges offers concentrations in Visual Art, Dance, Music, and Theatre.
 Art Therapy is designated as a mind-body approach by the National Institute of Health.

 The Mission and Purpose of the Creative Arts in Therapy Program is:

-- To provide the educational opportunities for individual students professional skills with which they may assist others in the pursuit of wellness through creative means;
+- To provide the educational opportunities for students to develop professional skills with which they may assist others in the pursuit of wellness through creative means;

 - To contribute to the larger society a highly educated group of creative and empathic individuals dedicated to contributing to local and global wellness;